 - form must contain

-Applications may be submitted in the semester the student is completing prerequisites for acceptance into the program.
+Applications for the program may be submitted in the semester the student is completing prerequisites.

 - Banner ID